 • Firstly, the long corridor is a major turn off.
 It is a wasted space, unpractical and impossible to furnish.

 • Accessing the door to the bathroom from the hall way might seem friendly towards guest.
-I, however, doubt its friendlies when bumping into guests on their way between the living room and the toilet while trying to get as fast as possible from the bathroom to the bedroom.
+I, however, doubt its friendlies while trying to get as fast as possible from the bathroom to the bedroom, and bumping into guests on their way between the living room and the toilet.
 I would think that as the two bedrooms have their own corridor, the access to the bathroom would be done from the same private space.
 The same goes for the storage/laundry room.

 • Part of the living room gets lost as a transit space.
 It is rather unfortunate, however that is the nature of this type of layout.
 You’re always going to see somebody moving between spaces.